Australasian College of Sport and Exercise Physicians

 The Australasian College of Sport and Exercise Physicians (ACSEP) is a not-for-profit professional organisation responsible for training, educating, and representing over 350 doctors in Australia and New Zealand.
 These doctors practise medicine in the specialty of sport and exercise medicine (SEM).
 The ACSEP is the smallest of the 15 recognised specialist medical Colleges in Australia with approximately 260 Fellows and Registrars in 2020.
+Australia and New Zealand, along with the UK, have been cited as pioneer countries in the establishment of SEM as a stand-alone specialty.

 Sport and exercise medicine practice in Australia and New Zealand

 Sport and exercise medicine is a specialty area of medicine, although the structure of SEM training varies substantially from country to country.
 In Australia and New Zealand the status of SEM is of a stand-alone specialty with ACSEP being the specialist College administering training and education.
 In Australia and New Zealand, patients are encouraged or required to visit a General Practitioner before being referred to a specialist.
 Doctors wishing to specialize in sport and exercise medicine must complete a medical degree, a minimum of three years of pre-specialty general medical training, a minimum of 4 years of specialty (advanced) training with the ACSEP, pass examinations, publish a research paper in the field of SEM and undertake annual continuous medical education to stay active.
-The ACSEP is one of the few specialist medical colleges in Australia and NZ that conducts training in primarily in private practice, others being the Royal Australian College of General Practitioners and Australian College of Rural and Remote Medicine.
+The ACSEP is one of the few specialist medical colleges in Australia and NZ that conducts training primarily in private practice, others being the Royal Australian College of General Practitioners and Australian College of Rural and Remote Medicine.

 Although sports physicians can prescribe drugs, perform minor surgical procedures, use Diagnostic ultrasound and order other radiological imaging and blood tests, the signature treatment of SEM practice is exercise prescription.

 Careers within SEM in Australia and NZ include: